fukugit/java-new-features/README.md

         }
       }
     ```
-    Way to call the above class.
+    The way to call the above class.
     ```
       Book<Integer> book = new Book<>();
       book.set(Integer.valueOf(1));